 Pepón Osorio is a visual artist best known for his large-scale, baroque, and polemically charged installations, which merge conceptual art and community dynamics.
 A 2006 Pew Fellow and MacArthur Fellow, Osorio’s work has been shown at the Whitney Museum of American Art; El Museo del Barrio; Smithsonian American Art Museum; El Museo de Arte de Puerto Rico; and El Museo de Arte Contemporáneo de Puerto Rico, among others.
 With Center support, Temple Contemporary commissioned Osorio to create reFORM, an immersive installation and discussion space creatively addressing the loss experienced when a school closes.

-Teresa Jaynes is a visual artist and a 1999 Pew Fellow.
+Teresa Leo is a poet and a 2002 Pew Fellow.